salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Estimacion.md

 Es fundamental aclarar **qué se está estimando** (¿una tarea? ¿un conjunto de tareas? ¿un producto entero?) y también en qué unidad: tiempo, esfuerzo relativo (como story points) o incluso costo monetario. una estimacion consta de targets, commitments and control

+### Partes clave
-### Target
+#### Target
 A target is a statement of a desirable business objective.
 Examples include the
 following:
 - “We need to have Version 2.1 ready to demonstrate at a trade show in May.”
 - “We need to have this release stabilized in time for the holiday sales cycle.”
 - “These functions need to be completed by July 1 so that we’ll be in compliance with government regulations.”
 - “We must limit the cost of the next release to $2 million, because that’s the maximum budget we have for that release.”
+#### Commitment
+While a target is a description of a desirable business objective, a commitment is a promise to deliver defined functionality at a specific level of quality by a certain date.
+A commitment can be the same as the estimate, or it can be more aggressive or more conservative than the estimate.
+In other words, do not assume that the commitment has to be the same as the estimate; it doesn’t.

+>
 ### Algunas buenas prácticas:
 - No comprometerse con estimaciones tempranas.
 - Evitar dar estimaciones cuando el alcance no está claro.